vcato/practical_tdd/README.md

 +    # return price * 0.9
 ```

-The test still passes.
-The test isn't verifying behavior yet.
+The test still passes, so the test isn't verifying behavior yet.

 Expand the test: